 - Loss of profits: you have lost the profits you would have earned had the production line operated as planned.

 - Wasted costs: you have spent significant sums on short-term hire of alternative production equipment.
 You also had a lot of employees sitting around doing nothing because the factory was operating at reduced capacity.

-Valuation of all of the above losses requires consideration of the counterfactual or ‘but for’ scenario.
+Valuation of all the above losses requires consideration of the counterfactual or ‘but-for’ scenario.
 In other words, what would the financial performance of the business have been had the new production line been commissioned on time and operated as specified?
 What revenues would have been earned, what costs would have been incurred and what costs would have been avoided?
 The difference between the counterfactual and what actually happened gives rise to the damages incurred.
-While determining the actual performance of the affected business should be relatively straightforward, assuming that suitable contemporaneous accounting records are available, constructing the ‘but for’ scenario requires informed professional judgement and this is generally an area where damages experts may differ.
-The reasonableness of the assumptions underlying the ‘but for’ scenario and the extent to which they can withstand scrutiny based on the available evidence is often tested during cross-examination.
+While determining the actual performance of the affected business should be relatively straightforward, assuming that suitable contemporaneous accounting records are available, constructing the but-for scenario requires informed professional judgement and this is generally an area where damages experts may differ.
+The reasonableness of the assumptions underlying the but-for scenario and the extent to which they can withstand scrutiny based on the available evidence is often tested during cross-examination.